lmammino/iteration-protocols-workshop/05-async-iterator-protocol/README.md

 Everything we have discussed so far is **synchronous**.

-This means that we can use the protocols and the techniques that we learned so far to iterate over data that is already available in memory or that it can be _produced_ synchronously.
+This means that we can use the iterator and the iterable protocols and the techniques that we learned so far to iterate over data that is already available in memory or that it can be _produced_ synchronously.

 This is great, but more often than not, JavaScript code tends to be **asynchronous**.
-In fact, often, our code needs to use data from files, network sockets, HTTP servers (APIs), databases, etc.
+In fact, most of the time, our code needs to use data from files, network sockets, HTTP servers (APIs), databases, etc.

-Can we apply the same principles that we learned to far in **a**synchronous situations?
+Can we apply the same principles that we learned so far in **a**synchronous situations?

-The idea is to implement sequential iteration patterns with data arriving in order over time.
+What if we could define asynchronous iterators (and iterable objects) to implement sequential iteration patterns with data arriving in order over time?

-This is a really convenient when you need to complete processing the current “chunk” before you can request the next one (e.g. Traversing paginated datasets or consuming tasks from a remote queue).
+Great use cases would be traversing paginated datasets or consuming tasks from a remote queue.

-Let's talk more about **paginated dataset**.
+But let's focus more on the **paginated dataset** example for now.

-You need to consume a significant amount of data, so that data is exposed to you in pages.
-Every page contains a chunk of the whole data and you explicitly need to request the next page to keep going.
+We need to consume a significant amount of data, so that data is exposed to us in chunks (pages).
+Every page contains a portion of the whole dataset and we need to explicitly request the next page to keep going.

 Traversing a paginated dataset generally looks like this: